rehierl/node-tree-outliner/3-3-0-design-4.md

 If a type-1 sectioning node would have to be associated with its own section, then all of its descendants would automatically belong to the same section.
-Consequently, a type-1 section could not end inside of a type-1 sectioning node.
+Consequently, it would not be possible for a type-1 section to end inside of a type-1 sectioning node.

-Not associating sectioning nodes with their own section, therefore technically allows to let a type-1 section end inside of a type-1 sectioning node.
+Not associating sectioning nodes with their own section, therefore technically allows a type-1 section to end inside of its sectioning node.
 However, this does not mean that it would be reasonable to let a type-1 section end before its sectioning node is being exited.
-Not associating sectioning nodes with their own section simply keeps that door open.
+Not associating sectioning nodes with their own section merely does not disallow this option.

-Apart from that, allowing a type-1 section to end inside of a type-1 sectioning node would require to allow nodes that are not supposed to belong to the declared type-1 section.
+Apart from that, allowing a type-1 section to end inside of its sectioning node would require to allow having nodes that are not supposed to belong to the declared section.
 Consequently, the type-1 definition of an ordered tree would have to be inconsistent with the type-1 definition of an unordered tree.

 **DEFINITION**
-A type-1 section contains all descendants of its sectioning node.
+By default, a type-1 section contains all descendants of its sectioning node.

 <!-- ======================================================================= -->
 ## reduced sequence (1)

 **CLARIFICATION**
-Node `n` must be strictly associated with section `s`, if `n` is intended to be in relationship with `s`, and if `n` is not already loosely related to it (`n` would otherwise remain unrelated to `s`).
+Node `n` must be strictly associated with section `s`, if `n` is intended to be in relationship with `s`, and if `n` is not already loosely related to it.
+That is, because `n` would otherwise remain unrelated with regards to `s`.

-After all, an algorithm must reflect the relationship of any node with the its sections by establishing strict or loose connections between the sections of a tree and all of its nodes.
+After all, an algorithm must reflect the relationship of any node with its sections by establishing strict or loose connections between the sections of a tree and all of its nodes.

 **DEFINITION**
 Node `n` will be referred to as a section's top-level node, if `n` must be strictly associated with it.

-Note that no ancestor of a particular top-level node has a relationship with the corresponding top-level node's section.
+Note that no ancestor of a top-level node has a relationship with the corresponding section.
 If that would not be the case, then that top-level node would not be a top-level node.

 **CLARIFICATION**
 A section can be defined as a sequence of nodes which only contains its top-level nodes, in the order of the tree's node sequence.
 As such, a non-empty section always has a first and a last top-level node.

 Any other node, which is related to that section, can be derived from such a sequence of top-level nodes.
-In order to create the node sequence of a section, all the node sequences of the section's top-level nodes would have to be concatenated into a single sequence of nodes.
+In order to create the node sequence of a section, all the node sequences of those subtrees, which are defined by the top-level nodes of a section, would have to be concatenated into a single node sequence.

 **DEFINITION**
 The sequence of strictly subsequent nodes, which contains all the nodes of